VictorRayyan19/VictorRayyan19/README.md

 ## Hi there 👋

-# Victor's GitHub Portfolio
+# AlHareth Rayyan's GitHub Portfolio

 Hi there!
-I'm **Victor**, a computer science student at **ZUJ** and a proud student at **42**, who’s passionate about coding, problem-solving, and learning new technologies.
+I'm **AlHareth**, a computer science student at **ZUJ** and a proud student at **42**, who’s passionate about coding, problem-solving, and learning new technologies.
 I enjoy tackling real-world projects and am always looking to grow my skills.

 ## 🚀 About Me